istaykov/istaykov/README.md

 Hello!

-My name is Iliyan Staykov, and I am an enthusiastic Computing and IT graduate with a solid foundation in data analysis, machine learning, and software development.  enjoy solving complex challenges, transforming data into actionable insights, and developing impactful software solutions that drive meaningful outcomes.
+My name is Iliyan Staykov, and I am an enthusiastic Computing and IT graduate with a solid foundation in **data analysis**, **machine learning**, and **software** and **web development**.
+My academic and dissertation work has honed my skills in **coding**, **analytics**, and **problem-solving**.
+I enjoy solving complex challenges, transforming data into actionable insights, and developing impactful software solutions that drive meaningful outcomes, with a proven track record of enhancing operational efficiency and profitability in real-world applications.

-This repository is a reflection of my journey in technology, showcasing academic projects, technical expertise, and a commitment to continuous learning.
+This repository is a reflection of my journey in technology, showcasing academic projects, technical expertise, and a commitment to continuous learning with focus on data analysis.
 I'm excited to connect with others who share a passion for innovation and problem-solving.

 # Skills

 ## Technical Skills

 * **Programming**: Python, Java, SQL
-* **Frameworks/Libraries**: Pandas, NumPy, Matplotlib, Seaborn, Scikit-learn, TensorFlow, Keras, SciPy
+* **Libraries**: Pandas, NumPy, Matplotlib, Seaborn, Scikit-learn, TensorFlow, Keras, SciPy
-* **Data Analysis**: Data cleaning, transformation, EDA, visualisation
+* **Data Analysis**: Data cleaning, Transformation, EDA, Visualisation
 * **Databases**: MySQL, PostgreSQL, MongoDB
-* **Machine Learning**: Neural networks, clustering, decision tree
+* **Machine Learning**: Neural networks (RNN, CNN, DNN), Clustering, Decision tree
 * **Web Development**: HTML, CSS, JavaScript
 * **Algorithms**: Strong foundation in data structures and computational theory